 Juvenile Field officers supervise both community and "office" cases, which allows youth to be moved between the two caseload types based upon their assessed needs.
 This approach increases supervision efficiency, education and advocacy, and promotes healthy relationships between youth and officers.
-Through a fluid case planning process that often includes Child and Family Team (CFT) meetings, officers work with youth, families and community-based providers to ensure service needs are met.
+Through a fluid case planning process that often includes Child and Family Team (CFT) or Multi-disciplinary Team (MDT) meetings, officers work with youth, families and community-based providers to ensure service needs are met.